Cost of Intellectual Property

 Most inventions have some know-how behind them and need resources to exploit the invention.
 You only need to look at all the innovation hubs and investment angels to realise that to get an invention to market does not just need technical expertise – it needs acts and financial muscle.

 Unpaid for rights by their nature are cheap at the outset, but for an SME or individual the IP budget could be merged with the marketing and PR budgets.
 Most major players will have a tracking service mainly to track their competitors but also innovations in their industry.

 The SME or individual can send countless letters to potential collaborators in the hope they will be seen by the relevant people but with a published patent flagged on a watching service, whether internal or external, it is more likely to be seen.
-It is the old situation of people are more interested in what they find themselves than what is pushed in front of them without invitation.
+It is the old situation of people being more interested in what they find themselves than what is pushed in front of them without invitation.